HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 {{ figure_markup(
   image="video-preload-values.png",
   caption="Video preload values.",
-  description="A bar chart showing the prevalence of the various preload attribute values, on desktop and mobile, in both 2020 and 2021. `auto` was used in 36% of preload attributes in 2020 on desktop, falling to 23% in 2021.
-On mobile, `auto` fell from 27% to 18%. `metadata` was used in 24% of preload attribuets on desktop in 2020, rising slightly to 25% in 2021.
-On mobile, `metadata` usage rose from 33% to 36%.
-The `none` value was present in 33% of preload attributes on desktop in 2020, rising to 46% in 2021.
-On mobile, usage also rose, from 33% to 40%.
-Finally, around 4% of preload attributes were present but left blank on desktop, and 5% on mobile, with no change for either between 2020 and 2021.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=1322480946&format=interactive", sheets_gid="7133313", sql_file="video_attribute_count_mobile.sql"
+  description="A bar chart showing the prevalence of the various preload attribute values, on desktop and mobile, in both 2020 and 2021. `auto` was used in 36.0% of preload attributes in 2020 on desktop, falling to 22.8% in 2021.
+On mobile, `auto` fell from 27.0% to 17.8%. `metadata` was used in 24.0% of preload attribuets on desktop in 2020, rising slightly to 25.5% in 2021.
+On mobile, `metadata` usage rose from 33.0% to 36.1%.
+The `none` value was present in 33.0% of preload attributes on desktop in 2020, rising to 45.9% in 2021.
+On mobile, usage also rose, from 33.0% to 39.5%.
+Finally, 4.0% of preload attributes were present but left blank on desktop in 2020 barely changing to 4.1% in 2021, and on mobile this was 5.0% in 2020 and 4.6% in 2021.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=1322480946&format=interactive", sheets_gid="7133313", sql_file="video_attribute_count_mobile.sql"